 Attracting the correct candidates to apply for your job is the second step to ensure you hire the right employees to begin with.
 Brand your company as an employer brand of choice that sets the tone of your company’s culture and desirable soft skills.
 To do this ensure that your careers site reflects you as a business!
 Think about it – if you are a modern business seeking millennial talent and have a career site that is not mobile friendly and doesn’t let millennials apply from their phones – you are going to lose them as potential candidates and left with the smaller pool of misfit candidates!

 Tip # 5 – Revisit Your Onboarding Process

-We hope this article has helped you in some way and fingers crossed your next employee stays with you for the next 5, 10 or even 20 years!
+We hope this article has helped you in some way in regards to your employee turnover and fingers crossed your next employee stays with you for the next 5, 10 or even 20 years!
 Good luck everyone!